 For other ovulation problems which are not thought to be as a result of PCOS, women are typically offered fertility drugs either as tablets or injections, or occasionally surgery to stimulate your ovaries to produce eggs.
 Fertility drugs may be used on their own but are usually offered with other treatments, such as Intrauterine insemination (IUI) where a sperm is injected directly into the fallopian tube, or IVF.

 The Fallopian tube connects the ovary with the uterus (womb) and is the tube along which the egg passes to reach the womb.
 It can in some cases become blocked, perhaps through scarring from an operation, or from an infection, endometriosis or a fibroid.
-This means that either the egg finds it hard to get along the tube (which might result in an ectopic pregnancy, where the fetus starts to grow within the fallopian tube) or the egg may be prevented from traveling down the tube at all.
+This means that either the egg finds it hard to get along the tube (which might result in an ectopic pregnancy, where the foetus starts to grow within the fallopian tube) or the egg may be prevented from travelling down the tube at all.
 If the blockage is fairly simple, it can sometimes be treated by surgery when part of the tube is removed.
 If only one tube is affected, your chances of getting pregnant are halved, as the egg will only be able to reach the womb every other month.

 If the blockage is more serious, In vitro fertilisation (IVF) may be the most effective treatment.
 This is when the woman’s eggs are collected in a simple keyhole procedure and, in a laboratory, are mixed with a sperm sample from the male partner (or a sperm donor if necessary).
 The fertilised eggs are then placed directly into the womb.